-A huge poster of the New York skyline and Frank Sinatra’s crooning lyrics of the same legendary song is the only relic of the former mortgage brokers who last occupied the space in on Milton Parade.
-But what takes pride of place is the Synesso Cyncra coffee machine that’s perched on the counter.
+A huge poster of the New York skyline and Frank Sinatra’s crooning lyrics of the same legendary song are the only relics of the mortgage brokers who last occupied the space on Milton Parade.
+But it's Italy not the US that takes pride of place: the Synesso Cyncra coffee machine that’s perched on the counter.

 Laskie and his father Ted built everything from the coffee benches to the large communal table and stools.
-A large 1940s lamp hanging on a system of pulleys and D-bolts nicely ties in an industrial-nautical theme, with a heavy marine rope anchoring the light to the wall that has knots so impressive it becomes a feature itself.
+A large forties lamp that hangs on a system of pulleys and D-bolts, ties in an industrial-nautical theme nicely; the heavy marine rope anchoring the light to the wall that has knots so impressive that they have become a feature themselves.

-Situated across Malvern's Tooronga Station, 30 Mill offers breakfast basics such as Noisette toast and pastries, organic muesli, and a choice of sandwiches for lunch or to pop in your bag before jumping on the train.
+Situated across Malvern's Tooronga Station, 30 Mill offers breakfast basics such as toast and pastries, organic muesli.
+You can also grab a choice of sandwiches for lunch or to pop in your bag before jumping on the train.